 - 5.1 HHA prides itself on knowing its customers as people and not by the characteristics they possess.
 Its values of approachable and customer-focussed further embed this.
-Customer satisfaction is high (85% in the 2023 survey) with a net promoter score of 56 obtained from responses from 63% of customers. - 5.2 Our records indicate that 50 customers (Including those of the managed contracts) have asked us to change our standard service to better meet their needs out of 312 asked.
-All customers have been asked. - 5.3 All staff have attended EDI and mental health awareness training but this needs to be refreshed. - 5.4 Complaints and incidences of racial harassment are monitored and recorded.
+Customer satisfaction is high (80% in the 2024 survey) with a net promoter score of 42 obtained from responses from 49% of customers.
+EDI data was collected from respondents but the volume was insufficient to enable any meaningful analysis top take place. - 5.2 Our records indicate that 65 customers (including those of the managed contracts) have asked us to change our standard service to better meet their needs out of 289 records.
+All customers have been asked but this is not recorded as "live" data. - 5.3 All staff have attended EDI training which was refreshed in May 2024. - 5.4 Complaints and incidences of racial harassment are monitored and recorded.
 Details are reported to the Board on a quarterly basis.
 They are also discussed with customers at Customer Liaison Committee meetings.
 HHA has had no racial harassment issues in the last 3 years and complaints volumes are low. - 5.5 Board members and staff have completed the National Housing Federations base line diversity survey in 2021 and 2023.
 All responses were completed fully without any "prefer not to say" answers.
 This demonstrates respondents are at ease with being open and honest.
 The survey identified that disabled and LGBT groups were not represented in either the Board or staff group and men were underrepresented in staff. - 5.6 We allocate properties using a banding system based on need.
 All direct applicants are placed in band a, b or c depending on their circumstances.
 Those in band a are offered properties before those in band b and then if still available to those in band c.
 First allocations to new properties and 50% of allocations to other vacancies are undertaken by the Council who use a points based approach.
 HHA does not challenge the housing need criteria of a Council nomination.
-The Council are moving to a choice based lettings system in the near future. - 5.7 Diversity information is collected separately from the application form for job applicants.
-Wherever possible this information is not seen by those shortlisting applicants for interview. - 5.8 Board vacancies are promoted to the BME community through the Housing Diversity Network. - 5.9 We collect diversity information for new customers and submit it to the CORE system.
+The Council are moving to a choice based lettings system in the near future. - 5.7 Due to the small number of staff and their roles it is not possible to collect and keep separate the diversity information of applicants so this is not done.
+Where an external consultant manages a recruitment diversity information is collected separately from the application form and not seen by those shortlisting applicants for interview.

+- 5.8 Board vacancies are promoted to the BME community through the Housing Diversity Network. - 5.9 We collect diversity information for new customers and submit it to the CORE system.
 We do not retain the information on our systems.
 As a consequence we can not analyse performance or other service information by any protected characteristic.
 The analysis, if undertaken, would not be statistically sound due to the low numbers involved.

-- 5.10 Customer Engagement Strategy recognises the need to broaden the diversity of engaged customers and has actions to improve the current mix. - 5.11 HHA enables ad hoc flexible working where this aligns with the needs of the business and considers applications from employees to change their working patterns to achieve a better work life balance or to better accommodate personal circumstances.
+A report on lettings though is submitted to the Board each year. - 5.10 Customer Engagement Strategy recognises the need to broaden the diversity of engaged customers and has actions to improve the current mix. - 5.11 HHA enables ad hoc flexible working where this aligns with the needs of the business and considers applications from employees to change their working patterns to achieve a better work life balance or to better accommodate personal circumstances.
 Salary sacrifice schemes for child care and cycle to work schemes are in place. - 5.12 The Association is a member of the Housing Diversity Network (HDN).